 A pick 6 also rattles the quarterback mentally, as they will be more cautious throwing the ball down the field.

-Difference Between An Interception & Pick 6
+Difference Between An Interception & a Pick 6

-The difference between an interception and a pick 6 is the scored points with a pick 6.
+The difference between an interception and a pick 6 is the points are scored with a pick 6.
 An interception is when a defensive player catches the ball thrown by the quarterback and doesn’t score.
 A pick 6 is when the defensive player catches the ball from the quarterback and scores a touchdown for their team.

 Interceptions are a big part of stopping the passing attack from an offense.
 If defenses can score points by intercepting the ball, they will often gain a momentum advantage.

 Defensive backs and linebackers are the main positions on defense that can often be seen scoring a pick 6.
-A defensive lineman can intercept the ball for a touchdown, but it’s more common for the defensive backs and linebackers.
+A defensive lineman can intercept the ball for a touchdown, but it’s more common for defensive backs and linebackers.